smpallen99/coherence/README.md

 Adds a "Forgot your password?" link to the log-in form.
 When clicked, the user provides their email address and if found, sends a reset password instructions email with a reset link.

 The expiry timeout can be changed with the `:reset_token_expire_days` config entry.

+By default, providing an unknown email address will result in a form error.
+If you want to prevent that and display a confirmation message even if the email isn’t found, set the `:allow_silent_password_recovery_for_unknown_user` to `true`.

 ### Trackable